eurompi23/eurompi23.github.io/index.md

   <p>
   In 2023, EuroMPI Conference will take place in Bristol on September 11-13, 2023.
-The conference will be co-located with the 19th International Workshop on OpenMP (IWOMP 2023) that will be held on September 13-15,2023.
+The conference will be co-located with the <a href="https://www.iwomp.org">19th International Workshop on OpenMP (IWOMP 2023)</a> that will be held on September 13-15,2023.
 The MPI Forum will also meet following the EuroMPI Conference.
   </p>

   <p>